WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 ### Delete target storages

 Delete a target storage from its **Storage Configuration** panel.
 Click the **Delete Storage** button.
-Before you can delete a target storage you must ensure that you first delete any associated migrations.
-See [Delete a migration](./manage-migrations#delete-a-migration).
+Before you can delete a target storage you must ensure that you first [delete any associated migrations](./manage-migrations#delete-a-migration).

 ## Configure storage with the CLI